-The Biomedical Research Center (BRC) brings Carle Health System physicians and Cancer Center at Illinois investigators together to work side-by-side on translational science — driving entrepreneurship and bringing lab discoveries to clinical practice.
+The Biomedical Research Center (BRC) brings Carle Health System physicians and CCIL investigators together to work side-by-side on translational science — driving entrepreneurship and bringing lab discoveries to clinical practice.
 Located on the third floor of the Mills Breast Cancer Institute, this partnership creates a unique laboratory setting where basic sciences research is translated to real-world healthcare to create innovative solutions in diagnostics, imaging, materials, and drug delivery.

 Through ongoing interactions and with the expertise of Biomedical Research Laboratory staff, physicians and researchers pair up to identify clinical problems that can be solved with engineering solutions.
 To expedite work at the BRC, resources are available to help researchers in navigating the biosafety, project registration, and Institutional Review Board (IRB) approval processes.
 In addition, the BRC offers project support including the design and implementation of experiments, writing and submitting grant proposals, and coordinating with Carle Hospital resources.

 Through its partnership with EnterpriseWorks, an award-winning incubator that serves science and research-based startups commercializing technology, the BRC provides facilities and resources that support entrepreneurs in bringing their inventions to market.

 Examples of new diagnostic technologies resulting from BRC collaborations include:

 - Novel cancer biomarkers and diagnostics for basal-like tumors

 - New biomarker sensor platforms

 - Tissue contrast agents

 - Microfluidic cell analysis

 Examples of new material and drug delivery technologies resulting from BRC collaborations include: